iamsikun/iamsikun.github.io/_pages/industry-experience.md

 redirect_from:
 ---

- I'm a research consultant for [ASK2.ai](https://www.ask2.ai/)'s quantitative research team to help develop machine learning enhanced wealth management solutions.
+ I'm a research consultant for [ASK2.ai](https://www.ask2.ai/)'s quantitative research team to help develop machine learning enhanced solutions for wealth management and financial services.

 Here is a working paper:
-* *Recursive Hidden Markov Model: Financial Regime Identification and Transition*, with Ali Hirsa and Satyan Malhotra
+* *Robust Rolling Regime Detection: A Data-Driven Perspective of Financial Markets*, with Ali Hirsa and Satyan Malhotra

 ## Selected Work Experiences